camillevalat/Abcd5-website/README.md

     </p>
 </div>

-However, it gets intriguing when we try to establish a connection between language and a movie’s country of origin.
+It gets interesting when we try to establish a connection between language and a movie’s country of origin.

 To achieve this, we build a heat map using data from the first 200 movies in our dataset.
 That allows us to gain insights into the distribution of languages across different countries, while maintaining a comprehensible heatmap, given the complexity of analyzing our collection of about 55000 movies.